is part of the Informa Markets Division of Informa PLC

 Raymond Wong, Vice President, Data Operations, Altus Group

 This session will examine the construction and development debt market over the past 12 months and take a forward look at where the industry is heading.
 Are cap rates finally moving up?
 What are the different considerations between commercial and residential debt and small and large developers?
 As non-traditional or alternative lending sources start to emerge, what are the implications, if any, for traditional lenders?

 Frank Margani, Executive Director, Mortgage Investments, KingSett Capital

-Scott Cameron, President & Founder, Cameron Stephens Mortgage Capital Ltd.
+Scott Cameron, Chairman & CEO, Cameron Stephens Mortgage Capital Ltd.

 Paula Gasparro, Vice President, Real Estate Finance, CMLS Financial

 Jeremy Wedgbury, Senior Vice President, Commercial Mortgages, First National Financial LP